fifth-postulate/solving-permutation-puzzles.rust/README.md

 ## What is an SLPPermutation?
-We said before that an `SLPPermutation` is the combination of a `SLP` and a `Permutaiton`.
+We said before that an `SLPPermutation` is the combination of a `SLP` and a `Permutation`.
 If we learn what these individual concepts mean, we get an insight into the combination.

 ### What is an permutation?